 For example, if you write files under a new timestamp-based prefix every hour:

 my-bucket/2016-05-10-00/cf9a7b95-0d2e-4466-9596-840ff388ddbd my-bucket/2016-05-10-00/f1e16a88-16b8-4c66-ba66-a225c87be80c my-bucket/2016-05-10-00/646d8272-4a88-4dc2-b2d4-d537c778df41 ... my-bucket/2016-05-10-01/bdcba6de-ac25-4c27-8550-0d08f249e69d my-bucket/2016-05-10-01/a32c867c-09a9-4d65-9668-ddd4ebe4138b my-bucket/2016-05-10-01/d619485c-5243-4a4e-8ef3-0f7e1d26ce1d ...

 Although auto-scaling helps to increase the write rate under a prefix over time, the write rate resets at the beginning of each hour.
 This results in a sub-optimal write rate and periodic increases in latency and error rate.
 If you need to write to different prefixes over time, to avoid this problem, make sure the new prefixes are evenly distributed across the entire key range.

 Reorder bulk operations to distribute load evenly across key ranges

-Similarly, you should distribute the uploads or deletes across multiple prefixes.
+To do so, you should distribute the uploads or deletes across multiple prefixes.
 For example, if you have many folders and many files under each folder to upload, a good strategy is to upload from multiple folders in parallel and randomly choose which folders and files are uploaded.
-Doing so allows the system to distribute the load more evenly across entire key ranges, which allows you to achieve a high request rate after the initial ramp-up.
+Doing so allows the system to distribute the load more evenly across the entire key range, which allows you to achieve a high request rate after the initial ramp-up.